awsdocs/amazon-aurora-user-guide/doc_source/USER_LogAccess.Concepts.MySQL.md

 ## Accessing MySQL Error Logs<a name="USER_LogAccess.MySQL.Errorlog"></a>

 The MySQL error log is written to the `mysql-error.log` file\.
 You can view `mysql-error.log` by using the Amazon RDS console or by retrieving the log using the Amazon RDS API, Amazon RDS CLI, or AWS SDKs\. `mysql-error.log` is flushed every 5 minutes, and its contents are appended to `mysql-error-running.log`\.
-The `mysql-error-running.log` file is then rotated every hour and the hourly files generated during the last 24 hours are retained\.
+The `mysql-error-running.log` file is then rotated every hour and the hourly files generated during the last 30 days are retained\.
+Note that the retention period is different between Amazon RDS and Aurora\.

 Each log file has the hour it was generated \(in UTC\) appended to its name\.
 The log files also have a timestamp that helps you determine when the log entries were written\.

 MySQL writes to the error log only on startup, shutdown, and when it encounters errors\.
 A DB instance can go hours or days without new entries being written to the error log\.
 If you see no recent entries, it's because the server did not encounter an error that would result in a log entry\.